neopragma/dnmusic/why-take-private-lessons.md

 While you certainly possess the native intelligence to figure everything out _eventually_, a qualified guide can help you stay on track toward your goals without wasting time going down blind alleys.

 In some areas - particularly embouchure development, articulation, and technic - there's a risk of practicing "the wrong way" and reaching a plateau in your playing, then having to backtrack and re-build from scratch.
-It's twice as hard to break bad habits than it is to cultivate good ones from the outset.
+It's twice as hard to break bad habits as it is to cultivate good ones from the outset.
 A private teacher can help you avoid this all-too-common problem.

 ## What (possible) gaps can private lessons fill?